 Below are the instructional fees for the program for 2022–2023.
 All fees are subject to change.

 |Total number of credits required||58|

-In addition to instructional costs, students pay required university fees each quarter, including registration, technology and U-PASS fees.
+In addition to instructional costs, students pay required university fees each quarter, including registration and technology fees.
 Note that total tuition and fees vary by quarter according to the number of credits taken.

 Students in fee-based programs who are U.S. citizens or permanent residents can apply for various forms of financial aid to help cover their educational costs, including federal financial aid, scholarships and loans.

 For autumn quarter, many scholarship deadlines occur in late autumn or early winter.
 We encourage you to apply early for funding, even if you don’t know your application status.

 For more information about fee-based programs and financial aid, visit the fee-based programs page of the Office of Student Financial Aid website.
 You can also learn more about scholarship opportunities from the Office of Merit Scholarships, Fellowships & Awards, which offers information and resources about student scholarships and mentors students through the various application processes.

 Students in fee-based programs are not eligible for tuition exemptions or university grants.

 International students are eligible for some financial assistance programs.
 Contact International Student Services for more information.

 Some employers will cover all or part of the cost of a professional education.
 Check with your employer to see if such a program is available.